1) Check Your Credit Files

 11) Don’t Send Signals of Risk

-Lastly, avoid adding any further negative entries to your file be making sure you run your finances responsibly.
-It's an excellent idea to set up automatic payments wherever possible so that you never overlook one by accident.
-If you're struggling with a poor credit rating, even minor misdemeanors such as making a payment a few days late can have a significant impact on your score, while on-time payments can help rebuild your rating as you go along.
+Lastly, avoid adding negative entries to your credit file by making sure you manage finances responsibly.
+It’s an excellent idea to set up automatic payments whenever possible so that you never overlook one by accident.
+Minor hiccups such as making a payment a few days late can have a significant impact on your score, while timely payments will continually improve your credit rating.